No easy fix to officiating gaffe like Saints no call: Goodell

 Late in the NFC Championship game between the Saints and visiting Rams, referees missed a seemingly blatant pass interference penalty that if called would have allowed New Orleans a chance to run down the clock and kick a go-ahead field goal with about 25 seconds left in regulation.

-Goodell said the competition committee will look at a number of ways of eliminating such controversies including the addition of an eighth on field official and expanding video replay to judgment calls.
+Goodell said the competition committee will look at a number of ways of eliminating such controversies, including expanding video replay to judgment calls.

-But neither idea has had much support, noted Goodell adding that any fix could open up a Pandora’s box of new problems.
+He added that any fix could open up a Pandora’s box of new problems.

 “I think the competition committee will definitely consider this (video replay),” said Goodell.
-“Always what happens in the competition committee is not just considering the solution but what are the unintended consequences to that solution.”
+“The competition committee is not just considering the solution but (also) ... the unintended consequences to that solution.”

 NFL coaches are currently allowed to challenge a referee’s decision but they cannot query judgment calls on either penalties or uncalled penalties.

-Goodell said the league has worked hard for years to bring technology in to help with officiating but stressed that while technology is not going to solve all those issues, it has to continue down that path.
+Goodell said the league has worked hard for years to bring technology in to help with officiating but stressed that while it will not solve every contentious issue, it has to continue down that path.

 “We will look again at instant replay.
 It does not cover judgment calls, this was a judgment call,” said Goodell.